oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

     -   If the application is on your file system and you need to upload it to the Administration Server, enable the **Upload** option.
 Then, beside **Source**, click **Choose File** to browse to the application's location on your system.
     -   If the application is already in the file system of the Administration Server, disable the **Upload** option.
 Then, in the **Source Path** field, enter the file path to the application.
-6. Add a deployment plan, choose another staging mode, or set application behavior at deployment.
+6.  **Optional**: Add a deployment plan, choose another staging mode, or set application behavior at deployment.

 7. Click **Create**.